European Initiative: EMCI

 Trade unions and business associations are co-designers of standards, guarantors of legitimacy, and essential to ensuring that management reform delivers both performance and social cohesion.

-Join the initiative
+Engage with the initiative

-Go to the formGet in touch
+Read the full paperGet in touch

 Tell us about your interest